 And in many ways, all of these things ring true, and do make sense.
 But over the past six months or so, I’ve seemed to have replaced my rose-colored glasses with jaded ones, and can’t help but to have found a touch of grey in the silver lining.
 I feel so torn, because even though I still want to love France, I seem to have fallen out of love with her and everything I once loved about her.
 Perhaps I am finally embracing the phrase, “The grass isn’t always greener.”
 I used to think it was greener in France.

 When in Rome, I do what the Romans do.
-I speak French; I eat French food; I don’t complain as often about the ridiculous store hours or incompetencies of the bureaucracy; I pay French taxes and follow French laws; but I get so, so sick of being judged or reprimanded for not reading books in French, for speaking English with my friends at a bar, for eating outside of “designated” meal times, or for dressing in fun, bright colors.
+I speak French; I eat French food; I don’t complain as often about the ridiculous store hours or incompetencies of the bureaucracy; I pay French taxes and follow French laws; but I get so, so sick of being judged or reprimanded for not reading books in French, for speaking English with my friends at a bar, for eating outside of “designated” meal times, or for something as small and petty as dressing in bright colors.
 Although America is not known to be open or accepting of world languages (the “In America we speak English!” comment is disgustingly ringing in my ears as I write this), but overall I find that the United States does better job of finding and celebrating the equality amongst differences and subcultures– we are equal because are not all the same and we have something different to bring to the table.
 The United States is still has a lot of racism, but at least we talk about race-related problems, such as white privilege and systematic oppression, and acknowledge that they exist.
-In France, many claim that racism doesn’t exist here because of the secular laws, as well as the fact that it is illegal to ask for one’s race on official government forms (yet it’s still completely acceptable to require a photo with your age and marital status on your CV/resume).
+In France, many claim that racism doesn’t exist here because of the secular laws, as well as the fact that it is illegal to ask for one’s race on official government forms (yet interestingly enough, it’s still completely acceptable to require a photo with your age and marital status on your CV).

 I used to think that free higher education was an amazing thing, until I saw what zero tuition fees brings to some universities in France in 2016– an unequipped classroom with only a chalkboard and not enough seats for all students; no free and accessible wifi; no computer labs or free printing or libraries with study rooms and places for students to just hang out– all things that I took for granted during my time at university.
 Now don’t get me wrong- we pay too much money for tuition and school in the United States.
 It’s not fair that young twenty-somethings begin their lives with mountains of debt.
-But in France, there are students who automatically receive grants and scholarships based on economic need to pay for the small tuition fees, but then don’t actually use the money for university purposes, and then they are not required to pay the money back when the fail the year (which is SUCH a waste of tax payers’ euros).
+But in France, there are students who automatically receive grants and scholarships based on economic need to pay for the small tuition fees, but then some don’t actually use the money for university purposes, and then they are not required to pay the money back when the fail the year (which is SUCH a waste of tax payers’ euros).
 I also have a problem with teacher training in France– in order to become a teacher, you just have to pass a content-based exam.
 Thankfully over recent years, I have been informed that there has been more observation and pedagogical learning that has been integrated into teacher training, so that is changing.
 However, I find it so, so screwed up that brand new, inexperienced teachers are sent to the worst, roughest ZEP schools, instead of experienced ones who have some classroom management experience, and there is next to zero special education and French as a Second Language programs.
 Many teachers are still expected to teach without computers or wifi or even a dry erase board, in 2016.
 Now don’t get me wrong, there are some really great teachers in France and I know many of them, but in 2016, in a westernized, first world country, I find it absolutely astounding that these things still do not exist.

 I love French food and French dining culture.
 It is probably the number one thing I have most conformed to whilst living in France.
 I snack a lot less and I cook a lot more.
 I enjoy having hors d’oeuvres/apéro before dinner and taking my time at the table.
 I indulge in a glass (or two) of alcohol every night and do not enjoy eating whilst walking.
 But sometimes I miss big coffees and eating on the go, and not being judged for doing so.
-I miss snacking in the middle of the day and drinking a Diet Coke without having so many people comment on how unhealthy it is (while they blow cigarette smoke into my face).
+I miss drinking a Diet Coke without having so many people comment on how unhealthy it is (while they blow cigarette smoke into my face).
 Sometimes I just want to say, “Please just mind your own business and let me eat my food in peace!”